Serversk/stera/README.md

-# Study Forge
+# Stera

 ## Overview
-Study Forge is a comprehensive note-taking application designed for students and professionals to efficiently organize, search, and manage their study materials.
+Stera is a comprehensive note-taking application designed for students and professionals to efficiently organize, search, and manage their study materials.
 The application supports text notes with file attachments and provides automatic backup functionality.

 ## Features
 - Create, edit, and delete text notes